Continuing Competence Program

 Professional competence is more than the knowledge and skills directly related to dietetics.
 It involves the interaction and integration of knowledge, critical thinking, judgment, attitudes, skills, values and beliefs.

-The program requires each member to:
+The program requires each dietitian to:

 - Set goals for professional development